dadams-AU/315/README.md

 # POSC 315 - Introduction to Public Policy

 Welcome to POSC 315 - Introduction to Public Policy.
-This repository contains the lecture presentations for the course, hosted on GitHub Pages.
+This repository contains the lecture presentations for the course, hosted on GitHub Pages and [315.dadams.io](https://315.dadams.io).

 ## Accessing the Lectures